Welcome to Sycamore

 SubjectProfilesIdeas for home

-PEPupils will take part in a variety of athletic events to begin the summer term developing key skills like running, jumping, throwing, and teamwork.
+PEThis term focuses on getting pupils outside.
+There will be a continued focus on co-ordination and team games.
+Pupils will also take part in regular walking visits in the community.
 Continue to look for ways to exercise on a regular basis.
 How many different 10 minute activities can you think of that you could do each day?
 Maybe invent one and name it!